ping/instagram_private_api/README.md

 The saved auth cookie can be reused for up to **90 days**.

+An example of how to save and reuse the auth settings can be found in the [examples](examples/savesettings_logincallback.py).

 ## Donate

 Want to keep this project going?
 Please donate generously [https://www.buymeacoffee.com/ping](https://www.buymeacoffee.com/ping)